Toompea: History

-Middle Ages

 The hill fort is mentioned in the Henry of Livonia's Chronicle of the Livonian Crusade by the name Lindanise.
 As part of the crusade, in the summer of 1219 the King of Denmark Valdemar II launched an attack against Tallinn.
 His crusaders took over the deserted stronghold and at the same summer started building a new castle in its place, later referred to as the Castrum Danorum.
 After the Battle of Lindanise which was fought near the castle and resulted Danish victory over the Estonians, a cathedral was also built on the hill, though it was probably not located in the same place as today's cathedral.

 In the summer of 1227 the castle at Toompea was conquered by the order of the Brothers of the Sword, who immediately after conquest started to fortify the hill.
 The plateau was divided into three parts: the Small Castle, the Great Castle and the outer ward (southernmost part of the plateau in front of the two castles).
 The first stone Castle of the Order (the Small Castle) was built in the southwestern corner of the plateau in 1227-1229.
 The original castle had roughly the same shape as the later expansions of the castle, but was slightly smaller.
 The castle was returned to Denmark after the Treaty of Stensby in 1238 and remained its property (together with the rest of Northern Estonia – see Danish Estonia) for the next 138 years.
 In 1240 building of the cathedral was completed in the place it stands today.
 In the second half of the 13th century Toompea (the Great Castle) was surrounded with a wall by the hill's perimeter, built mainly by vassals who owned the plots there.

 Beginning from the same period Toompea started to develop into the centre of provincial authority, clergy and nobility in Northern Estonia.
 Most of the vassals chose Toompea for their residence – living in their estates in the conquered countryside was deemed too dangerous; by the end of the 13th century the Great Castle was densely populated.
 The distinction between Toompea and the Lower Town (Tallinn) also developed at the time as Tallinn gained its own administration – at least in 1248, when the King of Denmark Eric IV granted the town Lübeck city rights, but possibly even earlier.
 In 1265 the Lower Town was exempted from the rule of the castellan and in 1288 the commanders of the castle also lost judicial power over the citizens of the Lower Town.